chrisreade/PenroseKiteDart/README.md

 `Tgraphs` imports and re-exports the contents of the other Tgraph modules, namely `Tgraph.Compose`, `Tgraph.Decompose`, `Tgraph.Force`, `Tgraph.Relabelling`, `Tgraph.Prelude`.
 `TileLib` contains underlying drawing tools for tiles.
-`Tgraph.Try` is imported and re-exported by `Tgraph.Prelude` - used for results of partial functions.
+`Try` is imported and re-exported by `Tgraph.Prelude` - used for results of partial functions.
 `HalfTile` is imported and re-exported by `Tgraph.Prelude` -  (with the constructors `LD`,`RD`,`LK`,`RK`).

 ## Further Information